coreos/docs/os/sdk-modifying-coreos.md

 ### Using QEMU for cross-compiling

 The Container Linux initramfs is generated with the `dracut` tool. `Dracut` assumes it is running on the target system, and produces output only for that CPU architecture.
-In order to create initramfs files for other architectures, `dracut` is executed under QEMU's user mode emulation of the target CPU.
+In order to create initramfs files for other architectures, `dracut` is executed under QEMU's user mode emulation of the target CPU via the host system's binfmt support.

 #### Configuring QEMU for 64 bit ARM binaries